ga-curriculum/quick-refresher-for-ml/microlesson-01/README.md

 - **Analyze reinforcement learning frameworks**, emphasizing policy-based and reward-driven decision-making systems.
 - **Apply refreshed ML concepts** to real-world use cases to contextualize learning.
 - **Prepare to explore advanced AI topics**, building a foundational understanding for subsequent modules.

+## Welcome to ShopSmart

+ShopSmart is a platform designed to make your online shopping smarter and more efficient.
+It offers tools and insights that help you save time, find the best deals, and keep track of your purchases.

+## Key Features
+- **Personalized Recommendations**: Discover items tailored to your interests.
+- **Price Alerts**: Set alerts to catch price drops and get the best deals.
+- **Spending Insights**: Stay on top of your shopping habits and budgeting.
+- **Product Reviews**: Read and trust verified product reviews to make informed decisions.

+Throughout this course, we’ll introduce each of these features step-by-step, and we’ll revisit them as you progress.
+By the end, you’ll have a deep understanding of how to get the most out of ShopSmart.
+Let’s get started!

 ---